Skip to content

 Commercial

-Juliet has experience of a wide range of commercial disputes including those relating to the sale of goods, the supply of services and credit hire.
+Juliet has experience of a wide range of commercial disputes.
+She has a particular interest in claims arising from alleged defective products, acting for claimant, defendants and insurers seeking recovery.
 She welcomes instructions to advise and to draft pleadings across all areas of commercial law.

 Selected Cases